-Why You Should Care about Your Campaign Slogan- And How to Make a Good One
+Why You Should Care About Your Campaign Slogan- And How to Make a Good One

 What are campaign slogans, and do you really need one?
-Below you will find everything you need to know about slogans and how to write one that will motivate people to vote for you.
+Below you will find everything you need to know about a campaign slogan and how to write one that will motivate people to vote for you.
 Since a campaign slogan is all about whittling down your campaign message to a tiny slice, if you haven’t done so already, check out our blog on using the seven c’s method to develop your message.

 For those of you that have already mapped out your campaign message, you’ve come to the right place.
-Learn the ins and outs about the world of campaign slogans and how to write one below.
+Learn the ins and outs of the world of campaign slogans and how to write one below.